-Because the study will be conducted under a United States Investigational New Drug Application, a signed informed consent form, (or assent form if necessary), in compliance with Title 21 of US CFR Part 50, will be obtained from each patient before the patient enters the study.
+Because the study will be conducted under a United States Investigational New Drug Application, a signed informed consent form, in compliance with Title 21 of US CFR Part 50, will be obtained from each patient before the patient enters the study.
 For sites outside of the United States, the signed consent will be obtained in accord with local regulations, ICH E6 (R1), and principles of the Declaration of Helsinki.
 An informed consent template may be provided by the Sponsor or designee to the investigators.
 The consent must be reviewed by the Sponsor or designee before IRB/EC submission.
 Once reviewed, the consent will be submitted by the principal investigator to his or her IRB/EC for review and approval before the start of the study.
 If the informed consent form is revised during the course of the study, all participants affected by the revision must sign the revised IRB/EC-approved consent form.
 Before enrollment, each prospective patient will be given a full explanation of the study and be allowed to read the approved informed consent form.
-Once the principal investigator or designee is assured that the patient understands the implications of participating in the study, the patient will be asked to give consent (or assent as required) to participate in the study by signing the informed consent form(or assent form, if necessary).
+Once the principal investigator or designee is assured that the patient understands the implications of participating in the study, the patient will be asked to give consent to participate in the study by signing the informed consent form.